Building Implosion - New Cast BreweryNew Castle, UK

 Phone: 1-919-645-4090Contact Form

-On June 22nd, Sir Bobby Robson, pressed the button to detonate the explosive charges that brought down the old Newcastle Brown brewery building.
+ASI handled the structural analysis and engineered demolition design that imploded the old Newcastle Brown Brewery building.
+On June 22nd, Sir Bobby Robson, pressed the button to detonate the explosive charges that brought down the old brewery.
 The 1960s reinforced concrete brewery structure was 60 meters square by 40 meters high.

 Controlled Group, the Yorkshire based Demolition Company collaborated with ASI for the first time in the UK and, the results were great.
 “The similarities between the predicted collapse and the actual collapse were impressive” said Controlled Structural Engineer, Rob Clarke.